Semantics meets attractiveness: Choice by salience: Appendix C: Independence

-Here we show that choice by linear salience is independent of some well-known models of bounded rationality.
+Here we show that choice by linear salience is independent of some models of bounded rationality.
 Recall that $c\colon\X\to X$ satisfies \textsl{Always Chosen} when for any $A\in\X$, if $x\in A$ is such that $x=c(\{x,y\})$ for all $y\in A$, then $c(A)=x$. \cite{ManziniMariotti2007} show that Always Chosen is a necessary condition for the sequential rationalizability of a choice.
 In particular, a choice is a \textsl{rational shortlist method} if it is sequentially rationalizable by two rationales.
 Theorem~1 in \cite{ManziniMariotti2007} characterizes rational shortlist methods by the satisfaction of two properties, namely \textsl{Expansion Consistency} (called Axiom$\:\gamma$ by \citealp{Sen1971}) and \textsl{Weak WARP}.
 Expansion Consistency requires that any item selected from two menus is also selected from their union.
 Weak WARP says that for any $A,B \in X$ and $x,y \in X$ such that $\{x,y\}\subseteq A \subseteq B$, if $c(xy)=x=c(B)$, then $c(A)\neq y$.

 \begin{example}[\it Independence of sequential rationalizability] The choice in Example~\ref{EX:Luce&Raiffa} is RLS, but not sequentially rationalizable, because Always Chosen fails.
-Conversely, define on $X=~\lbrace w,x,y,z\rbrace$ a choice $c \colon \X \to X$ by\vs\vs
+Conversely, define on $X=~\lbrace w,x,y,z\rbrace$ a choice $c \colon \X \to X$ by\vs\vs\vs

 This choice is not RLS, because revealed salience is not asymmetric: indeed, we have $x \vDash y \vDash x$, since $(wy,wyx)$ and $(xz,xzy)$ are switches.
 It is easy to check that $c$ satisfies Axiom$\:\gamma$ and Weak WARP, and so it is a rational shortlist method. \end{example}